longnp54/simgple-account-manager/README.md

 ## License

-Feel free to use and modify this code for educational
+Feel free to use and modify this code for educational purposes.